 The Oldenburg Speech and Voice Test (OSST for short) is a tool used in the screening of voice and speech disorders.
-It is intended to support logopaedic training after hearing disorders or after provision with a hearing device.
+It is intended to support speech and language training for hearing disorders or after provision with a hearing device.

-In order to provide a service for the automatic analysis of speech and voice disorders for research as well as logopaedic and speech therapy care, algorithms of automatic speech recognition and analysis and machine learning were combined in the SVAT (Speech & Voice Analysis Technologies as a Service) project of the Hearing, Speech and Audio Technology HSA section of the Institute.
+In order to provide a service for the automatic analysis of speech and voice disorders for research as well as speech and language therapy care, algorithms of automatic speech recognition and analysis and machine learning were combined in the SVAT (Speech & Voice Analysis Technologies as a Service) project of the Hearing, Speech and Audio Technology HSA section of the Institute.
 The OSST project is technologically based on analysis functions of the SVAT service and extends them with specific modules.
 In the first phase of the project, the focus is on the technical development of the analyses as well as the task concepts for the analysis of voice function, speaking style and speech intelligibility.
 Afterwards, the focus will be on the technical evaluation of the analysis procedures and the implementation as an assessment tool.

-Evaluation modules for voice function, prosody and pronunciation are intended to provide patients in adulthood, therapists and physicians with objective feedback for screenings before and after provision with a hearing aid as well as in the course of logopaedic care.
+Evaluation modules for voice function, prosody, pronunciation and speech intelligibility are intended to provide patients in adulthood, therapists and physicians with objective feedback for screenings before and after provision with a hearing aid as well as during speech and language therapy supply.

-The goal is to establish OSST as a standard in the identification of speech and voice disorders.
+The goal is to establish OSST as an easy and objective procedure in the identification of speech and voice disorders.